 DG DEVCO is responsible for designing European cooperation and development policy, and delivering aid throughout the world.

 The Directorate-General delivers aid through a set of financial instruments with a focus on ensuring the quality of EU aid and its effectiveness.
 An active and proactive player in the development field, it promotes good governance, human and economic development and tackles universal issues, such as fighting hunger and preserving natural resources.

 DG DEVCO implements the funding instruments for external assistance.
 These instruments are used for providing development funding for the African, Caribbean and Pacific (ACP) countries and other non-EU countries.
 EUMETSAT is supporting projects financed by DG DEVCO such as Preparation for Use of MSG in Africa (PUMA), the African Monitoring of the Environment for Sustainable Development (AMESD), the Monitoring for Environment and Security in Africa (MESA), the Global Monitoring for Environment and Security (GMES) and Africa, and Satellite and Weather Information for Disaster Resilience in Africa (SAWIDRA).

 As the organisation responsible for Europe’s operational meteorological satellites, EUMETSAT cooperates closely with the DG DEVCO and plays a key role in those projects.

 Directorate-General for Research and Innovation (DG RTD)

-The DG for Research and Innovation (DG RTD) defines and implements the European research and innovation policy with a view to achieving the goals of Europe 2020 strategy, and especially the Innovation Union, and also supports its policies in other fields such as environment.
+The DG for Research and Innovation (DG RTD) defines and implements the European research and innovation policy with a view to achieving the goals of the Europe 2020 strategy, and especially the Innovation Union, and also supports its policies in other fields, such as the environment.